What is Nunes' FISA memo? 6 things to know about the secret document

 “A lot of people should be ashamed of themselves and much worse than that,” he said.

-And on Saturday, Trump tweeted that "this memo totally vindicates 'Trump' in probe.
+Trump also claimed that "this memo totally vindicates 'Trump' in probe.
 But the Russian Witch Hunt goes on and on."

 And the FBI?